qwasium/seating-layout/README.md

   - `e`: empty desk (desk exists but is not used)
 - The random seed in `config.yaml` can be set to "none" for random assignment each time
 - The output image will be saved in the specified `output_path`
+- Can I directly set the output image size in `config.yaml`?: No
+  - The size of the output image is just a result of tiling the desks
+  - Change the layout or the parameters of desk size to adjust